Two weeks off work is a great feeling. No alarms and I can wake up when my mind naturally wants to.

 Yay!
 I reached the summit, I couldn’t believe I was there at last.

-Some people have reached the true summit by ‘threading the needle’, through the eye and up to the top pinnacle on the right.
+Some people have reached the true summit by ‘threading the needle’, through the eye and up to the top pinnacle beside me.
 Sheer drops all round just to test your balancing skills.
 I wasn’t crawling through this today.

-I wish I could have done this but my balancing skills are definitely not the best.
+I wish I could have done this but my balancing skills are definitely not the best at the moment.
 I’d watched a few videos of people doing this before we hiked and knew that it would be too risky for me.
 I was wobbly just standing where I was.

 I watched three people thread the needle to the summit.
 This is Claire at the top.
 Wow, very brave lady, I could hardly watch.
 So amazing, well done Claire!